Laramie River Station

-Laramie River Station is a major coal-fired power plant, located in Platte County.
+Laramie River Station is a major coal-fired power plant, located in Platte County, Wyoming.
 It is operated by Basin Electric Power Cooperative and owned jointly by several of its member cooperatives.
 It is the second largest coal-fired power plant in Wyoming by capacity.
 The station currently employs 300 workers.
 Electricity produced at the station is distributed to across Wyoming, Nebraska and Colorado.
 Three similar units (each 570 MWe nameplate capacity) were launched in the early 1980s.

 Emissions

 Due to its size, Laramie River Station is one of the highest emitting power stations in the United States.
 In 2011 the station was ranked 28th in the nation for Carbon dioxide emissions producing 12.2 million metric tons.